• Home

 Many of the animal herders whose ancestors had driven their animals into Europe and taken control of it turned around and drove their animals back to the Eurasian steppes.
 Presumably, the settled lives of those in Europe was not to their liking.

 The steppe was still the steppe, but the Bronze Age had come even there.
-While the Bronze Age, or the Copper/Bronze Age, was centered in Anatolia, where it supplied opposing armies with copper and bronze weapons, in the Eurasian steppes its center was in the Ural region, where copper deposits were to be found.
+While the Bronze Age, or the Copper/Bronze Age, was centered in Anatolia, where it supplied opposing armies with copper and bronze weapons, the Chalcolithic Age soon arrived in the Eurasian steppes, when substantial deposits of copper were found in the Ural mountains, far to the east.
+That was where the Sintashta Culture was centered, at the southern tip of the Ural Mountains.

-Like all steppe peoples, the Sintashta loved to ride horses.
-They bred flat-back horses that were so popular that within a few years people (men) in what is now Spain were riding them.
+Like many of the steppe peoples, the Sintashta loved to ride horses.
+Indeed, they were the first to breed flat-back horses that were easier to ride.
+The flat-backed horses were so popular that within a few years people in what is now Spain were riding them.

 Wealthy Sintashta men were buried with their chariots, so they could show off their fine vehicles in death as they had in life.